ahartel/basic-common-crawl-pipeline/Readme.md

 Later during the project, the students should set up the following things for metrics and message passing:

 - autometrics

+To motivate autometrics and metrics collection in general, I should add a screenshot of our Grafana dashboard to my presentation.

 - local rabbitmq server

+This is for inter-process communication and should become clear from the architecture diagram.